-The break is over sand but at low tide you can easily break a board or your neck if you are not careful.
-The ride is up to 150 yards long and expect to get barreled as often as you like.
+The break is over sand but at low tide, you can easily break a board or your neck if you are not careful.
+The ride is up to 150 yards long and expects to get barreled as often as you like.
 Surf until you can’t paddle for another wave then rent a cozy beach cottage, rest up and do it again tomorrow!

 If surfing ever caught on in India [with a one billion population] it would make the crowds of Malibu Beach look deserted!
 The town has several good hotels and this is a suitable place to base if you have come to surf Manapad Point only eight miles south.

 Varkala is not far to the north from Kovalam Beach.
 The spot is a beach break but when it is working it gets exceptionally hollow rights and left.
 The ride isn’t that long but its fast!

 The area is alive with tourism and people coming to India to recuperate their health at one of the local nature cure clinics and mineral water springs.
 There are also several ashrams in the area if you are into meditation and there is a very ancient temple of Sri Janardhana [Vishnu] to visit just off the beach.
 The locals are quite friendly and if the surf is up you will have a great time at Varkala.

 Mahe is a place in Kerala that we used to surf in the 70s and 80s but we have not been there in some time.
 From Madayi Point, north of Mahe, to Talakkolattur river mouth, south of Mahe [ a distance of 60 kilometers], there are numerable good breaks.

 Finding them on a roadmap is very difficult.
 You will just have to rely on your sixth sense to get you there.
 But when you find the waves you will be stoked.